 Definition:

 Securities are redeemed in part before their scheduled final maturity date.
 It is done without any pool factor reduction.
-The redemption is reflected with a face amount (FAMT) debit.
+The redemption also results in a change of ISIN, as required in the European market standards for corporate actions (CAJWG).
+The redemption is reflected with a face amount (FAMT) debit and a face amount (FAMT) credit.

 Issue name: